The Little Prince: Plot

-Back in the present moment, it is the eighth day after the narrator's plane crash and the narrator and the prince are dying of thirst.
-The prince has become visibly morose and saddened over his recollections and longs to return home and see his flower.
+Eight days after the plane crash, the narrator and the prince are dying of thirst.
+The prince becomes morose and longs to return home and see his flower.

 The prince finds a well, saving them.
-The narrator later finds the prince talking to the snake, discussing his return home and his desire to see his rose again, who, he worries, has been left to fend for herself.
-The prince bids an emotional farewell to the narrator and states that if it looks as though he has died, it is only because his body was too heavy to take with him to his planet.
+The narrator later finds the prince talking to the snake, discussing his return home and his desire to see his rose again, worrying that she has been left to fend for herself.
+The prince bids farewell to the narrator and states that if it looks as though he has died, it is only because his body is too heavy to take with him to his planet.
 The prince warns the narrator not to watch him leave, as it will upset him.
-The narrator, realising what will happen, refuses to leave the prince's side.
-The prince consoles the narrator by saying that he only need look at the stars to think of the prince's loveable laughter, and that it will seem as if all the stars are laughing.
-The prince then walks away from the narrator and allows the snake to bite him, soundlessly falling down.
+The narrator, realizing what will happen, refuses to leave the prince's side.
+The prince says that the narrator only needs to look at the stars to think of the prince's laughter and that it will seem as if all the stars are laughing.
+The prince then walks away and allows the snake to bite him, falling down.

-The next morning, the narrator is unable to find the prince's body.
-He finally manages to repair his aeroplane and leave the desert.
-It is left up to the reader to determine if the prince returned home or died.
-The story ends with a drawing of the landscape where the prince and the narrator met and where the snake took the prince's corporeal life.
-The narrator requests to be immediately contacted by anyone in that area encountering a small person with golden curls who refuses to answer any questions.
+The next morning, the narrator cannot find the prince's body.
+Managing to repair his airplane, he leaves the desert.
+The narrator requests to be contacted by anyone in that area who encounters a boy like the prince.